basham/block-iu/docs/reproduction.md

 ## Dimensions

-If the coordinates of the anchor points should change, then perhaps it's best to first examine the dimensions of the monogram.
-If the dimensions of `107.294pt` wide by `135.402pt` high is tweaked, perhaps it can be reimagined as a more reasonable aspect ratio, ideally scalable from a smaller size.
+If the coordinates of the anchor points should change, then perhaps it's best to first examine how the `107.294pt × 135.402pt` dimensions of the monogram could be reimagined as a more reasonable aspect ratio, ideally scalable from a smaller size.

 The most stable aspect of the monogram is the three vertical stems, dividing the monogram's width into three equal columns.
 Therefore, if the width